 The U.S. Food and Drug Administration (FDA) approved the use of Refixia for hemophilia B patients, both adults and children at least 12 and older.
 The treatment also received approval from the European Medicines Agency (EMA) for the treatment of hemophilia B patients in the European Union.

-How does Refixia work?
+How Refixia works

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.